Cranfield University: Location and campus

 Cranfield campus is approximately 50 mi north of central London and adjacent to the village of Cranfield, Bedfordshire.
-The nearest large towns are Milton Keynes and Bedford, the centres of which are both about 8 mi away.
+The closest city is Milton Keynes and closest town Bedford, the centres of which are both about 8 mi away.
 Cambridge is about 30 mi east.

 Shrivenham is about 73 mi west of London, adjacent to Shrivenham village, 7 mi from the centre of the nearest town, Swindon, and around 23 mi from Oxford.

-The Cranfield campus sits within the Cambridge – Milton Keynes – Oxford corridor where there are plans to link these cities and stimulate economic growth.
-There is also a proposal for a rapid transit system between (an expanding) Milton Keynes and the campus, although this is still at an early concept stage.
+The Cranfield campus sits within the Cambridge – Milton Keynes – Oxford growth corridor, a region that spans Oxfordshire, Bucks, Northamptonshire, Beds and Cambs with a focus on boosting regional and national capability and productivity.
+There is also a proposal for a rapid transit system between (an expanding) Milton Keynes and the campus which will also connect the Universal Studios development in progress in nearby Stewartby, due for completion in 2031.

-Technology Park
+Technology park

 There are a number of companies located on the Cranfield University Technology Park ranging from large international companies to small start-ups.
 Major companies on the park include: